limanwang/MLLM-Fabric/README.md

-## 📂 Contents (Coming Soon)
+## 🏋️ Train

-- 🔧 Code for training and inference
+- 🔧 Code for training (now available!)

----
+> ✅ We have uploaded the training code used for supervised fine-tuning.
+> It is based on the excellent [**Unsloth**](https://github.com/unslothai/unsloth) framework.
+> Special thanks to the Unsloth team for their powerful and efficient LLM training tools!
+> We highly recommend checking it out if you're working with LLM fine-tuning.

 ## 📜 License